JPvRiel/conky-seamod/README.md

   - One can use `${nproc}`, `${freq_min}`, `${freq_max}`, and `${freq_avg}` elsewhere in the conky TEXT section.
 - Added example script to feed last 5 warning or error messages from syslog.

-# Install and run
+## Install and run

-Install within your home dir (should work in Gnome 3 at least)
+It's possible to install conky from the Ubuntu repo and add the seamod theme within your home dir (should work in Gnome 3 at least):

 ```bash
 sudo apt-get install conky-all
 mkdir -p ~/.conky/seamod